TijmenWierenga/guzzle-mock-handler/README.md

 composer install tijmenwierenga/guzzle-mock-handler --dev
 ```

-If you want to install the package in production:
+If you want to install the package for production:

 ```bash
 composer install tijmenwierenga/guzzle-mock-handler